jnani018/SheetAudit-AI/README.md

 Modular, lightweight design — easy to extend, retrain, or plug into other workflows

 # Limitations / Known Issues
-Initially attempted using Hugging Face + Mistral 7B to run the summarization locally

-Failed due to hardware limitations (model size too large for local setup)
+Initially attempted using Hugging Face + Mistral 7B to run the summarization locally,Failed due to hardware limitations (model size too large for local setup)

-Finetuning setup attempted via train_script.py, but GPT-style models do not support direct finetuning
+Finetuning setup attempted via train_script.py which works for mistral model but GPT-style models do not support direct finetuning

-Task scheduling is not yet fully automated — setting it up on cloud (e.g., via Cloud Functions or cron on VPS) is needed for production use
+Task scheduling is not yet fully automated — setting it up on cloud (e.g., via Cloud Functions or cron on VPS) is needed for production use.
+For now Using Task scheduler on windows which schedules the task locally.